lyft/atlantis/CONTRIBUTING.md

 docker-compose up
 ```

-In order to have events routed to gateway, you'll need to visit `http://localhost:4040/` and copy the https url into your gihub app.
+In order to have events routed to gateway, you'll need to visit `http://localhost:4040/` and copy the https url into your GitHub app.

 In order to see the temporal ui visit `http://localhost:8233/`.